pimoroni/blinkt/README.md

 sudo pip2 install blinkt
 ```

-In all cases you will have to enable the i2c bus.

 ##Usage

 The two Blinkt methods you'll most commonly use are `set_pixel` and `show`.
 Here's a simple example: